SakuraScripter/todoList/README.md

 ### Getting Started

 To run this project locally on your own machine, you don't need any specific installations.
 Simply open the project's HTML file in your web browser to start using the To-Do List.

 ### Installation

-If you want to explore the project's source code and make modifications, you can follow these steps:

 1. Clone the repository to your local machine using the following command: